-Elements of a Global Grant Report

-- Purpose of the grant - Project/activity goals - Evaluation of goals and how they addressed the area(s) of focus - Results of your monitoring and evaluation plan - Description of how both partners were involved in the grant - Number of project/activity beneficiaries and how they benefited - Itemization of how the funds were spent, including identity of vendors - Role of cooperating organizations, if any - Bank statement indicating that the account is closed (if it is a project-specific account) or that all grant funds and interest were spent.
+Elements of a Global Grant Report Additional Reporting for Scholars and Vocational Training Team Members Purpose of the grant Project/activity goals Evaluation of goals and how they addressed the area(s) of focus Results of your monitoring and evaluation plan Description of how both partners were involved in the grant Number of project/activity beneficiaries and how they benefited Itemization of how the funds were spent, including identity of vendors Role of cooperating organizations, if any Bank statement indicating that the account is closed (if it is a project-specific account) or that all grant funds and interest were spent.
+Individual report to sponsor club or district every 12 months for the term of the grant Individual final report immediately after the travel period Report forms will be available through the online system.